 Illinois law accommodates infertility coverage for women of age 25+.
 Any insurance policy that is documented outside Illinois is categorized as ineligible for the insurance law, except in situations where the Health Maintenance Organization (HMO) has an authorized network in Illinois or if the member of the group is a resident of Illinois.

 To qualify for insurance there is an eligibility criterion.
-For insurance to cover the IVF cost in Illinois, the eligibility criteria are:
+For insurance to cover the IVF cost, the eligibility criteria are:

 - To be a resident of Illinois or a member of an affiliated Illinois network